BugSec-Official/atomicshop/ReadMe.md

 Atomic Workshop is python's library that was built by Denis Kras under Bugsec's roof.

-Use this library at your own risk as it comes with no guarantees at all.
-Bugsec or Denis Kras are not responsible for any damage caused to you or any other parties by using this library or suggesting it.

 The main purpose of the library is to simplify the process of developing under python.
 The library is constantly being improved and supplemented with new features.
 "Atomic" is a key to basic functions that a developer needs in his daily tasks: create directory, iterate over files, read/write files, manipulate lists, dicts, etc.